CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Error Handling and Exceptions.md

 > If an exception were to occur in a `try` block:
 > 1. Execution leaves the try block and jumps straight to the first `catch` block associated with the `try` block whose exception matches the type that was thrown (either same type or a supertype), meaning nothing below the point where the exception occurred is executed.
 > 2. If there's a matching `catch` block, its code is executed.
-> 	a.
-If there is no matching `catch` block, the execution returns from the method that's running and the same procedure occurs in the method that called it, and if the execution goes back to the `main()` method then the JVM will; terminate the program
+> 	1. If there is no matching `catch` block, the execution returns from the method that's running and the same procedure occurs in the method that called it until a matching `catch` block is found, and if the execution goes back to the `main()` method then the JVM will terminate the program.
-> 	b.
-If a `try` block has an associated `finally` block it is executed before transferring control to the caller.
+> 	2. If a `try` block has an associated `finally` block it is executed before transferring control to the caller.
 > 3. The `finally` block's code is executed if there is one

 ### Types of Exceptions

 > [!info] Checked Exceptions
 > **Checked exception**: checked at compile time, and these are the ones we explicitly throw and catch and use try-catch blocks with
+>
+> The "catch-or-declare" policy for checked exceptions means that if a method's code were to throw an exception, it must either be handled locally with a `catch` block or the method must have `throws` in the signature, which forces the method calling it to handle it themselves using this policy.

 > [!info] Unchecked Exceptions
 > **Unchecked exception**: checked at runtime, and not required to be thrown and caught/use try-catch blocks with them (JVM will handle it instead).